aliengiraffe/deidentify/README.md

 Note: By default, the library preserves area codes in phone numbers for better usability, as they often indicate geographic regions rather than individuals.
 Consider your specific requirements when implementing.

+## Data Variety

+The library provides rich anonymization with:

+- 110+ gender-neutral first names
+- 130+ diverse last names
+- 105+ fictional email domains
+- 100+ email username patterns
+- 100+ street name variations

+This extensive variety of replacement options enhances privacy by increasing the anonymization space and reducing the likelihood of pattern recognition.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.